Jeff Ruggeri

 indomitable force in large-scale UNIX installations.
 Despite this fact,

-administration of the largest enterprise server still remains something of a
+administration of the largest enterprise server still remains something

 mystery to many Solaris sys admins.
 The E10000, or Starfire, has brought